Free Clipboard History Managers and Clipboard Extenders

 Clipboard extenders or managers allow you to extend the facility of your system's clipboard beyond its default ability.
 On some systems, the system clipboard only allows you to cut/copy one fragment onto the keyboard.
 The next time you copy or cut another snippet, you overwrite the existing clipboard contents.
 These free clipboard history utilities allow you to keep a history of all the cuts and copies you have made to the system clipboard, and typically also provide you a simple keyboard shortcut to retrieve earlier copies or scan through the list and select any of the previous copies you like.
 The clipboard managers also typically provide a facility (sometimes optional) where you can save your clipboard history for previous use.

-If you are looking for a commercial clipboard manager, you might want to consider AceText.
+If you are looking for a commercial clipboard manager, one possibility is AceText.
 Besides the usual clipboard history features, it also has numerous other useful features, including modifying/editing the clipboard, taking/jotting down notes, keeping a digital scrapbook of frequently used things you can easily paste into other applications, creating and publishing a knowledge base or FAQ, etc.

 Note: only Windows and Mac OS X clipboard extenders are listed.
 Systems that use window managers like KDE (such as Linux the free BSDs) already have support for multiple clipboards built-in.